simbafs/aurl/README.md

 ```

 ## .env
-this project need a .env file to tell the db url and something can't public on internet
+This project need a .env file to set the db url and things can't public on internet
 please conplete the following
 ```
 DB=/url/to/your/db